gumaerc-testorg/15.972-spring-2010/content/pages/syllabus.md

 Introduction
 ------------

 Sustainability challenges organizations to address the implications — and responses — in their own operations and supply chain, products/services/markets, and community responsibilities.
-In the related core courses required for the {{% resource_link "8e515d7a-9735-4d4f-bbf3-e5cc50fb392e" "Sloan Sustainability Certificate" %}}, we've explored the development and implementation of strategies for sustainable organizations.
+In the related core courses required for the [Sloan Sustainability Certificate](https://mitsloan.mit.edu/sustainability-initiative/sustainability-certificate), we've explored the development and implementation of strategies for sustainable organizations.
 You've also had the opportunity to work on in-progress sustainability projects in [S-Lab](/courses/15-992-s-lab-laboratory-for-sustainable-business-spring-2008), and you have the concepts and methods of systems dynamics, and the background in global climate change.

 The Professional Seminar in Sustainability has four major goals.